darwino/darwino-documentation/Developer Guide/Business APIs 1. General Information.md

 Business APIs
 =======================
 # General information
-The business APIs included in Darwino serve to simplify developing the most popular types of business applications.
-The business APIs encapsulate a set of services, providing a platform-independent interface.
+The business APIs are an integral part of the core Darwino environment.
+These APIs encapsulate a set of services, providing an easy-to-use, platform-independent interface to assist in coding common business application functions.

-There are currently three business APIs; this set of APIs is architected to grow over time.
+There are currently two business APIs: The User Service and the Mail Service.
+This set of APIs is architected to grow over time.